Computing the output distribution and selection probabilities of a stack filter from the DNF of its positive Boolean function: Related matters

-Certain stack filters $L_n$, their duals $U_n$, and compositions thereof (called $LULU$ filters) have been proposed in [7] and earlier, as alternatives to the popular median filters.
-For instance, as opposed to the latter, all $LULU$ filters $S$ are idempotent in the usual sense that $S \circ S = S$.
-Actually, the function $b_1 (x_{-4}, \cdots, x_4)$ from section 2 is the PBF underlying $U_2L_2$.
+Certain stack filters $L_n$, their duals $U_n$, and compositions thereof (called $LULU$ filters) have been proposed in [9] and earlier\footnote{Using terminology of Mathematical Morphology, $L_n$ (dually for $U_n$) is an opening induced by a line segment of length $n+1$, whence the underlying PBF has window size $2n+1$.
+As opposed to the median filters, all $LULU$ filters $S$ are idempotent $(S\circ S=S)$ and even co-idempotent $((id-S) \circ (id-S) =id-S)$.}, as alternatives to the popular median filters.
+Actually, the function $b_1 (x_{-4}, \ldots, x_4)$ from Section 2 is the PBF underlying $U_2L_2$.

-The natural definition of each $LULU$ filter is as a {\it cascade} of so called {\it erosions} and {\it dilations} (CED), two dual concepts from Mathematical Morphology [7, III.C].
-Computing the DNF of any CED essentially amounts to calculating CNF's and DNF's of successively bigger positive Boolean functions.
-For instance, $C_4 = L_4U_4L_3U_3L_2U_2L_1U_1$ is a CED stack filter with window size $w = 46$.
-Computing its DNF which comprises (exactly) 22'000 clauses took about four hours\footnote{Computing the DNF of a PBF from its CNF is a well researched topic [4], which also amounts to get all minimal transversals of a set system.
-The author used a refinement of the classic ``Berge-algorithm'' for the task.
-We do not claim that it competes with the cutting edge algorithms for DNF $\leftrightarrow$ CNF, but we feel that the stack filter $n$-algorithm is the right approach once the DNF is {\it given}.}.
-Applying the stack filter $n$-algorithm to this DNF took only 63 seconds.
-The result is a degree 36 polynomial with coefficients as high as $2544p^{28}$.
+The natural definition of each $LULU$ filter is as a {\it cascade} of so called {\it erosions} and {\it dilations} (CED), two dual concepts from Mathematical Morphology [9, III.C].
+Computing the DNF of any CED essentially amounts\footnote{Computing the DNF of a PBF from its CNF is a well researched topic [5], which also amounts to get all minimal transversals of a set system.
+The author used a refinement of the classic ``Berge-algorithm'' for the task, does not claim that it competes with the cutting edge algorithms for DNF $\leftrightarrow$ CNF, but feels that the stack filter $n$-algorithm is the right approach once the DNF is {\it given}.} to calculating CNF's and DNF's of successively bigger (details in [3]) positive Boolean functions.
+For instance,

+is a CED stack filter with window size $w = 2n^2+2n+1$.
+Using Berge's algorithm to compute the DNF of $C_5$ from its CED-representation took about 46 hours.
+Calculating the output distribution $\phi_{C_5} (p) = p^5+7p^6- \cdots + 114680p^{43} + \cdots + p^{53}$ with the stack filter $n$-algorithm took another 12 hours.
+At least as illuminating as $\phi_{C_5} (p)$ are the so called rank selection probabilities that can be calculated along the way as discussed in the next subsection.
+The underlying PBF of $C_5$ had $N = 639'173'390'187'370'752$ models, which were packed in a mere $R = 179'244$ final rows.
+More extensive numerical evaluations of similar implementations of the principle of exclusion (and how they compare to say BDD's) are provided in upcoming publications.

-Due to the specific regularities of $U_nL_n$ its DNF has in fact been discovered by other means [7, p.112] and its distribution transfer was computed independent of its DNF in [3]; it equals
+Due to the specific regularities of $U_nL_n$ its DNF has in fact been discovered by other means [9, p.112] and its distribution transfer was computed independent of its DNF in [3]; it equals